into-clojure/into-clojure.github.io/docs/first-steps.md

 ;; => CompilerException java.lang.RuntimeException: Unable to resolve symbol: something in this context
 {% endhighlight %}

-With named things we are not yet there...
+With named things we are not there yet...

 <div class="note">
   <h5>What have we seen here?</h5>